This post may contain affiliate links. Please see our disclosure policy.

 To make the optional parsley and red onion salad:

 - Meanwhile, tear the parsley leaves and place into a medium-sized bowl.
-Add the sliced onion and drizzle with about 1 teaspoon olive oil.
+Add the sliced onion and drizzle with about 1 tsp olive oil.
 Season with salt and pepper and scrunch together using your hand.